mtumjinga/youtube-clone-gcp/README.md

 # YouTube Clone MERN Stack with GCP

 This repository contains a YouTube clone built using the MERN stack (MongoDB, Express.js, React.js, Node.js) and deployed on Google Cloud Platform (GCP) using Terraform.
-The CI/CD pipeline was made using github actions.
+The CI/CD pipeline was made using GitHub Actions.

 # Table of Contents